Analysis | Biden’s slow and steady approach on Cabinet choices seems to be working

 Tanden, a longtime adviser to Hillary Clinton, had become a partisan firebrand the past four years through her Twitter feed, and her nomination turned into a post-Trump morality tale of her social media misdeeds.

-But most new administrations have suffered more turbulence than Biden.
-Trump withdrew his first choice for labor secretary amid controversy over his employment of an undocumented worker.
+But most new administrations have suffered more turbulence than has Biden.
+Trump withdrew his first choice for labor secretary amid controversy over the nominee’s employment of an undocumented worker.
 By this stage in 2009, Barack Obama had submitted his third choice for commerce secretary and had pulled back the nomination of Thomas A. Daschle, the former Senate majority leader, for secretary of health and human services, in a tax scandal.

 George W. Bush took two tries to find a labor secretary in 2001, settling on Elaine Chao, wife of now-Senate Minority Leader Mitch McConnell (R-Ky.).

-Biden’s advisers credit their relatively smooth sailing to outreach to key senators, including Republicans such as Sen. Lisa Murkowski (Alaska), who considered providing the key 50th vote for Tanden and then supported Rep. Deb Haaland (D-N.M.) for interior secretary, despite opposition in her home state from the energy industry.
+Biden’s advisers credit their relatively smooth sailing to outreach to key senators, including Republicans such as Lisa Murkowski (Alaska), who considered providing the key 50th vote for Tanden and then supported Rep. Deb Haaland (D-N.M.) for interior secretary, despite opposition in her home state from the energy industry.

 “Close engagement with senators and advocacy groups has been at the heart of his effort to earn confirmations, and that has started immediately and been sustained after each nominee is announced,” said Andrew Bates, spokesman for the presidential transition.